-Toby Zeigler is a British artist born in 1972.
-He studied at Central St Martin's in London between 1991 and 1994 before completing a two year residency at Delfina Studios in 2006.
+Toby Ziegler was born in 1972 in London.
+He studied at Central Saint Martins, London before completing a two-year residency at Delfina Studios, London in 2006.

 A piece of cloth woven from flax, hemp or cotton fibres.
 The word has generally come to refer to any piece of firm, loosely woven fabric used to paint on.
 Its surface is typically prepared for painting by priming with a ground.

 Existing or coming into being at the same period; of today or of the present.
 The term that designates art being made today.

 A transparent, flexible plastic material, usually of cellulose acetate or polyester, on which light-sensitive emulsion is coated, or on which an image can be formed by various transfer processes.